vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-LLMs.md

 ---
-title: Instant Prompt Engineering for Large Language Models
+title: Prompt Engineering for Large Language Models
-description: Instruct your GPT to generate the best tokens on the first shot.
+description: Instantly instruct your GPT to generate the best tokens on the first shot.
 categories: ml
 date: 2023-06-08
 last_modified_at: 2023-06-08